globaltravelreport/global-travel-report/content/articles/1-direct-manila-doha-flights-your-gateway-to-adventure.md

 ---
-title: '''1.
-Direct Manila-Doha Flights: Your Gateway to Adventure'''
+title: '1.
+Direct Manila-Doha Flights: Your Gateway to Adventure'
 summary: >-

   7. **Direct Flights from Manila to Doha: A New Adventure Awaits Australian